 This is tasty as leftovers.

-If you’re inclined to be thrifty and nutritionally wise like a grandmother, save the gnawed-on bones for a stock – simmer the bones (plus any others you may have in the freezer) in 2-3 quarts of water for a few hours, adding more water if needed.
-In the last 30 minutes of cooking, add carrot peelings (from above), and any onion and celery scraps you have.
+If you’re inclined to be thrifty and nutritionally wise like a grandmother, save the gnawed-on bones for stock – simmer the bones (plus any others you may have in the freezer) in 2-3 quarts of water for a few hours, adding more water if needed.
+In the last 30 minutes of cooking, add carrot peelings (from above) and any onion and celery scraps you have.
 Or add a small chopped onion, chopped stalk of celery, and a chopped carrot.
-Strain, cool, skim the fat, and use the broth in split pea soup, ramen, etc. (This morning I made my stock into a soup with local shiitake mushrooms, onion, ginger, spinach, and other veggies.)
+Strain, cool, skim the fat, and use the broth in split pea soup, ramen, etc. (This morning, I made my stock into a soup with local shiitake mushrooms, onion, ginger, spinach, and other veggies.)